railsbridge-boston/cookbook/coordinating-2015-january.md

 - *Judy Nguyen*: Judy is a recent Launch Academy grad who has a passion for sharing her knowledge forward.
 She also enjoys cats, science fiction, and also cats (again).
+- *Janet Riley*: Janet Riley is a web applications developer at Cantina Consulting.
+She enjoys working with beginners and the perspective they bring to programming.